AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-03-03-Modulating-Shapes-and-Creating-Patterns-in-P5JS-with-Sines-and-Cosines.md

 <p>Once you code up a working sketch with such a structure, cimply changing one parameter can lead to an entirely different behaviour.
 At that point you're not really 'coding' your sketch anymore, but you're 'playing' with it.</p>

 <h2>Sketch from Scratch</h2>
-<p>In this blog post specifically I'd like to explain what's going on in this Sketch:</p>
+<p>In this blog post I'd like to explain what's going on in this Sketch specifically:</p>

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/f0RLlSmxfK8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>